galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 ## Integrating areas of missing peaks

-At this point, the peak list may contain NA values when peaks were not considered peaks in only some of the samples in the first peak picking step.
+At this point, the peak list may contain `NA` values when peaks were not considered peaks in only some of the samples in the first peak picking step.
 In this step, we will integrate signal in the mz-rt area of an ion (chromatographic peak group) for samples in which no chromatographic peak for this ion was identified.

-> <hands-on-title> Task description </hands-on-title>
+> <hands-on-title> Integrating areas of missing peaks </hands-on-title>
 >
 >  {% tool [xcms fillChromPeaks (fillPeaks)](toolshed.g2.bx.psu.edu/repos/lecorguille/xcms_fillpeaks/abims_xcms_fillPeaks/3.12.0+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"RData file"*: `xsetRData` (output of **xcms groupChromPeaks (group)** {% icon tool %})